'Compos(tech)la': smart technologies hit the streets on the occasion of the 'Santiago en Vivo' event

 Paula López

-Santiago en Vivo: a city transforming
+Santiago en Vivo: a city that transforms